Here's Why The MTV VMA Best K-Pop Category Is Controversial

 The VMAs have kept tight-lipped despite the rebellion waged online (Refinery29 reached out to MTV for comment but did not immediately hear back).
 In a statement, Bruce Gillmer, Head of Music and Music Talent at MTV International, said the addition of the K-pop category was meant to “reflect the rich pop music landscape.”
 Just a few days before the show, however, they announced they would add three new fan-voted awards: Best Power Anthem, Song of Summer, and Best Group, of which BTS and would are nominees.
 This could be an attempt to further ingratiate themselves with ARMY, but it comes a little too late.
 And more importantly, it’s not recognition from MTV itself, but fans.

 ARMY also point out that awards ceremonies appear eager to capitalize on BTS’ popularity without actually recognizing the group for their work, among their American peers.
 The Billboard Music Awards faced a bit of the same backlash in recent past, as for two years BTS beat out the likes of Justin Bieber and Ariana Grande for Best Social Artist (fan-voted categories) without seeing any nominations in the major categories, which would signal recognition from the larger music industry.
-The BBMAs eventually caught on, and last year BTS was nominated for and won Best Group, along with the Best Social Artist award for the third time.
+Last year, however, BTS was nominated for and won Best Group, along with the Best Social Artist award for the third time.
 At the Grammy Awards last year, BTS was nominated for Best Recording Package, which isn’t even given out at the main ceremony.

 Given all this, it will be interesting to see what transpires on the night of August 26.
 Because BTS have been taking a few weeks off, they won’t be attending the event.
 In fact, it’s unlikely many of the acts will show up at all — K-pop idols don’t usually like to attend events together outside of Korea, especially when they aren’t a shoe-in to win.
 Ava Max will be performing in the pre-show, though, and given that NCT 127 recently jumped on a remix of her track “So Am I,” there’s a chance they will join her on stage.
 In the end, BTS will likely win the Best K-pop award, and when they do, ARMY will support them — an award is an award, after all.